Mali Jimenez, LGSW

 I like to explore relationships from early childhood as I believe that they inform our current state of being, thinking and relating.
 Clients tend to experience significant benefit from engaging between sessions, and I will ‘assign homework’ to clients who are willing.
 These assignments usually consist of developing a daily meditation practice and practical advice on applying mindfulness techniques to daily life.

 Mali has a master’s degree in social work from the University of Maryland.
-She is training to be certified in Internal Family Systems (IFS) therapy, and has trained in trauma treatment with Bessel van der Kolk, MD, a leader in the field of trauma therapy.
+She has trained in trauma treatment with Bessel van der Kolk, MD, a leader in the field of trauma therapy.
 Her mindfulness-based and solution-focused approach is effective for addressing mood disorders, trauma, relationship challenges and self-esteem issues.
 As a practicing Buddhist in the Vajrayana (or Tantric) tradition, Mali provides a compassionate presence and listens deeply to clients from a heart level.
 She grew up in the DC area and her family lives here.
 Mali most enjoys spending time with her son and together they love going on adventures with their dog, Minerva.